-Powerlifting is the ultimate test of upper body strength and can sometimes see athletes lift more than three times their own body weight.
+Powerlifting is the ultimate test of upper body strength and can sometimes see athletes lift more than three times their own body weight!

-It is open to male and female athletes with the following eight (8) eligible physical impairments (impaired muscle power, impaired passive range of movement, limb deficiency, leg length difference, short stature, hypertonia, ataxia, and athetosis) with a range of physical disabilities, including (Cerebral Palsy, Spinal Cord injuries, Lower Limb Amputation, poliomyelitis), who meet the current minimal eligibility criteria and can perform, safely and appropriately, according to the IPC Powerlifting rules.
+It is open to male and female athletes with the following eight (8) eligible physical impairments (impaired muscle power, impaired passive range of movement, limb deficiency, leg length difference, short stature, hypertonia, ataxia, and athetosis) with a range of physical disabilities, including (Cerebral Palsy, Spinal Cord injuries, Lower Limb Amputation, poliomyelitis), who meet the current minimal eligibility criteria and can perform, safely and appropriately, according to the World Para Powerlifting rules.
 All eligible athletes compete in one sport class, but in different weight categories.

 The bench press is the sport’s single discipline, with 10 different categories based on body weight.
 Competitors must lower the bar to the chest, hold it motionless on the chest and then press it upwards to arms length with locked elbows.
 Athletes are given three attempts and the winner is the athlete who lifts the highest number of kilograms.

 Men compete in the 49kg, 54kg, 59kg, 65kg, 72kg, 80kg, 88kg, 97kg, 107kg and +107kg divisions.